Jelly MDHV

 A statute of limitations is the deadline by which you must file a wrongful death action.
 In Florida, you have two years from the date of the victim’s death to take legal action.
 You won’t be able to file a case after the statute of limitations expires.

-Although two years may seem like a long time, you shouldn’t wait to meet with a Florida wrongful death lawyer or to file your case because a lengthy span of time between their death and the time you file your claim can be detrimental to your case.
+Although two years may seem like a long time, you shouldn’t wait to meet with a Fort Lauderdale wrongful death attorney or to file your case because a lengthy period between their death and the time you file your claim can be detrimental to your case.

-Your attorney will need to conduct their own investigation into the case so that they have the information they need to build a strong case.
+Your attorney will need to investigate the case so that they have the information they need to build a strong case.
 The earlier you get legal help, the sooner that investigation can begin.

-The evidence gathered by your attorney will be key to proving the four elements of a wrongful death lawsuit which are duty, breach, causation, and damages.
+The evidence gathered by your attorney will be key to proving the four elements of a wrongful death lawsuit: duty, breach, causation, and damages.

 1. Duty